Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 disability
 disability -- flag +++
 disability -- overcoming
-discernement -- regret minimization https://theprokit.com/posts/a-jeff-bezos-classic-the-regret-minimization-framework/
-discernement -- technique de pile ou face discrimination -- direct = when a person is treated less favourably or unfairly than another person or group because of certain protected characteristics* or attributes discrimination -- indirect = when a neutral rule, policy, practice or criterion applies to everyone but disproportionately disadvantages a particular group with a protected characteristic, without objective justification disease -- definition? https://en.wikipedia.org/wiki/Unsolved_problems_in_medicine
+discernement -- coin flipping = don't look, which one do you wish is not? discernement -- regret minimization https://theprokit.com/posts/a-jeff-bezos-classic-the-regret-minimization-framework/ discrimination -- direct = when a person is treated less favourably or unfairly than another person or group because of certain protected characteristics* or attributes discrimination -- indirect = when a neutral rule, policy, practice or criterion applies to everyone but disproportionately disadvantages a particular group with a protected characteristic, without objective justification disease -- definition? https://en.wikipedia.org/wiki/Unsolved_problems_in_medicine